kklein/pydata_ams/slides/slides.md

 ---

-- Unfortunately, both options don't work with `causalml` and `econml`.
+* Unfortunately, both options don't work with `causalml` and `econml`.
-- Option 1 is not possible since both convert `pandas` input to `numpy` objects in a 'validation' step.
+* Option 1 is not possible since both convert `pandas` input to `numpy` objects:
   - `X, treatment, y = convert_pd_to_np(X, treatment, y)`
   - https://github.com/uber/causalml/blob/3b3daaa3cd2ef1960028908c152cfd242b37712c/causalml/inference/meta/rlearner.py#L100
-- Option 2 is not possible since constructor parameters can't be passed.
+* Option 2 is not possible since constructor parameters can't be passed.

 ---

-- A hack is - of course - possible to indirectly use option 2:
+* A hack is - of course - possible to indirectly use option 2:
   ```python
   from functools import partialmethod
   from lightgbm import LGBMRegressor